1. Data privacy statement

 The controller collects and processes the personal data of job applicants for the purpose of carrying out the application process.
 The processing of the data can also be carried out by electronic means.
-This is in particular the case if an applicant transmits corresponding application documents to the controller electronically, for example by email or on a web form to be found on the website.
+This is the case if an applicant transmits corresponding application documents to the controller electronically, for example by email or on a web form to be found on the website.
 If the controller concludes an employment contract with an applicant, the data transmitted are stored for the purpose of the management of the employment relationship, subject to observance of the statutory regulations.
 If an employment contract is not concluded with the applicant by the controller, the application documents are automatically deleted two months after the rejection decision has been made known, unless any other legitimate interests of the controller represent an obstacle to deletion.

 Art.
 6 I a) GDPR is used by our company as the legal basis for data processing operations for which we obtain consent for a particular processing purpose.
 If the processing of personal data is necessary for the performance of a contract in which the contracting party is the data subject (as is the case for example with processing operations which are necessary for the delivery of goods or the provision of another service or consideration), the processing of the personal data in question is based on Art.
 6 I b) GDPR.
-The same applies in regard to processing operations which are necessary for pre-contractual measures, for example in the event of queries relating to our services.
+The same applies regarding processing operations which are necessary for pre-contractual measures, for example in the event of queries relating to our services.
 If our company is subject to a legal obligation which necessitates the processing of personal data, for example for the performance of tax-related duties, the processing of the data is based on Art.
 6 I c) GDPR.
-In rare cases the processing of personal data may become necessary in order to protect vital interests of the data subject or another natural person.
+In rare cases the processing of personal data may become necessary to protect vital interests of the data subject or another natural person.
 For example, this would apply in the event of any injury to a visitor to our premises, in which case his or her name, age, health insurance details and other vital information would then have to be passed on to a doctor or a hospital or other third party.
 The processing of the data would then be based on Art.
 6 I d) GDPR.
 Finally, processing operations could be based on Art.
 6 I f) GDPR.
 This is the legal basis for processing operations which are not covered by any of the above legal bases, where the processing is necessary to safeguard the legitimate interests of our company or a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject.
-In particular, we are permitted to carry out such processing operations because they have been specifically mentioned by the European legislators, who have taken the view that a legitimate interest can be assumed if the data subject is a customer of the controller (Recital 47 sentence 2 GDPR).
+We are permitted to carry out such processing operations because they have been specifically mentioned by the European legislators, who have taken the view that a legitimate interest can be assumed if the data subject is a customer of the controller (Recital 47 sentence 2 GDPR).

-Where the processing of personal data is based on Article 6 I f) GDPR, our legitimate interest is the execution of our activity, for the benefit of all of our employees and our board.
+Where the processing of personal data is based on Article 6 I f) GDPR, our legitimate interest is the execution of our activity, for the benefit of all our employees and our board.

 We would inform you that in some cases the provision of personal data is required by law (e.g. by tax regulations) or can arise from contractual regulations (e.g. information concerning the contracting partner).
 Sometimes it may be necessary, for the conclusion of a contract, for a data subject to provide us with personal data which will subsequently have to be processed by us.
 For example, the data subject must provide us with personal data if our company is concluding a contract with him or her.
-The consequence of not providing personal data would be that no contract could be concluded with the data subject.
+The consequence of not providing personal data would be that no contract could be drawn up with the data subject.
 Prior to any provision of personal data by the data subject, the data subject must contact one of our employees.
-Our employee will inform the data subject, on the basis of the individual case, whether the provision of the personal data is a statutory or contractual requirement, or is necessary for the conclusion of the contract, and whether there is any obligation to provide the personal data, and what the consequences of not providing the personal data would be.
+Our employee will inform the data subject, based on the individual case, whether the provision of the personal data is a statutory or contractual requirement, or is necessary for the conclusion of the contract, and whether there is any obligation to provide the personal data, and what the consequences of not providing the personal data would be.

 As an organization with an awareness of its responsibilities, ON Foundation does not undertake any automated decision-making or profiling.